-There are two alternatives for achieving a High School Equivalency Diploma.
+There are two options for achieving a High School Equivalency Diploma.

-Alternative 1
+Option 1

 A person 18 years or older as of September 1 of the current school year who is deficient in the credits needed for an Alberta High School Diploma and who has been out of school for at least 10 consecutive months and who wishes to obtain a High School Equivalency Diploma should apply to the principal of a senior high school in the community.
-The principal will forward the High School Equivalency Diploma Application Form, available under Forms, Tools and Software on the Extranet, to Alberta Education (Student Records), indicating that the following requirements have been met.
+The principal will forward the High School Equivalency Diploma Application Form, available under Forms, Tools and Software on the secured Education site, to Alberta Education (PASI and Student Records), indicating that the following requirements have been met.
 Copies of all necessary documents should be retained by the principal in accordance with school authority requirements.